 - 1. We identified case study sites for the financial analysis.
-Sites were improved with older, low density commercial/service buildings or older single family homes, similar to the types of properties that have been the focus of development in density bonus policy areas over the past several years.
+Sites were improved with older, low density commercial/service buildings or older single family homes, similar to the types of properties that have been the focus of development in the density bonus policy areas over the past several years.
 The sites were selected to represent a cross-section of the different land use categories, locations, zoning districts and existing uses in the City. - 2.
 We estimated the existing value of each case study in the absence of any bonus density.
 For this estimate, we considered three different values: - a.
 The value supported by the existing use: - For income producing properties (commercial uses), this is the capitalized value of the net income stream generated by the existing improvements.
 This is the value that an investor would be willing to pay for the property to retain the existing improvements and collect rent for the long term.
 This is the minimum price that a developer would need to pay for the site to acquire it for redevelopment purposes. - For existing single family (or duplex) properties, this is the value of the property as an existing residence.
-For residential properties that require assembly, we assume that the developer would also need to pay a 25% premium over existing value in order to create an incentive for the existing home owner to sell for redevelopment. - b.
+For residential properties that require assembly, we assume that the developer would also need to pay a premium over existing value in order to create an incentive for the existing home owner to sell for redevelopment.
+The amount of the required assembly premium would vary from property to property.
+Our analysis assumes that an additional 20% to 25% of value is ample to create an incentive for existing home owners to sell for redevelopment.
+Some owners may require less and some may not be interested in selling even at a higher premium (which suggests the site is not yet a development candidate. - b.
 The land value under existing zoning. - c.
 The land value under the base OCP density.

 The highest of these three indicators is the existing market value of the site.
 The higher of (b) or (c) is the existing land value of the site.
-The City of Victoria density bonus policy seeks amenity contributions based on the increase in land value supported by the rezoning so we used the higher of (b) or (c) as the base value in the amenity contribution calculation.3
+The existing City of Victoria density bonus policy seeks amenity contributions based on the increase in land value supported by the rezoning so we used the higher of (b) or (c) as the base value in the amenity contribution calculation.6

-- 3. We estimated the rezoned land value at the maximum density identified in the OCP, with all the permitted bonus density but without any amenity contribution (or affordable housing). - 4.
+- We estimated the rezoned land value at the maximum density identified in the OCP, with all the permitted bonus density but without any amenity contribution (or affordable housing). - 4.
 We calculated the increase in land value associated with the rezoning and the amount of the potential amenity contribution at 75% of the estimated increase in land value.
-For most of the case study sites, the land value (2b or 2c) is higher than the value supported by the existing use (2c) so these sites are financially viable for redevelopment.
-For the sites where the existing use value is higher than the land value, we still calculated the supportable affordable housing contribution based on the estimated increased land value due to the bonus density as this is consistent with the City's amenity contribution policy.
+For most of the case study sites, the land value (2b or 2c) is higher than the value supported by the existing use (2a) so these sites are financially viable for redevelopment.
+For the sites where the existing use value (2a) is higher than the land value, we still calculated the supportable affordable housing contribution based on the estimated increased land value due to the bonus density as this is consistent with the City's amenity contribution policy.
 However, it should be noted that these sites may not be financially viable for redevelopment with the affordable housing component until such time as the land value under the base density equals (or exceeds) the value supported by the existing use.

-3 City of Victoria Density Bonus Policy.
+6 City of Victoria Density Bonus Policy.
 October 27, 2016.
 (3) Base and Maximum Densities.